charles-001/dolphie/README.md

 ## Record & Replay
 Have you ever wished you could view the process list and various other related statistics from a specific moment in time?
 Perhaps during a database stall that led to an incident, and your monitoring tools failed to identify the root cause?
 Well, you're in luck!
 Dolphie has a Replay feature that lets you do just that.

-Starting with version **5.1.0**, you can instruct Dolphie to record its data (via `--record`) into a local SQLite database file that's compressed with ZSTD.
+Starting with version **6.0.0**, you can instruct Dolphie to record its data (via `--record`) into a local SQLite database file that's compressed with ZSTD.
 When you're ready to replay this data, simply pass the `--replay-file` option, and you can interact with it as if you were watching it live!
 Within the Replay interface, you can navigate with the controls: back, forward, play/pause, or seek to a specific datetime.
 While some features are disabled during replay, the essential functionalities remain intact.
-For a complete list of available commands, just press `?` to access the help menu.
+For a complete list of available commands, press `?` to access the help menu.

 Note that this feature can incur a significant amount of disk space depending on how busy your server is and what you set `--replay-retention-hours` + `--refresh-interval`.
 Adjust these values to suit your needs and monitor the disk space usage accordingly.
+You can also not mix Dolphie versions with a replay file.
+If you try to, it will rename the current replay file and create a new one to prevent any potential version conflicts.

 ## Daemon Mode
-Also introduced in version **5.1.0** is the ability to run Dolphie in daemon mode (via `--daemon` option).
+Also introduced in version **6.0.0** is the ability to run Dolphie in daemon mode (via `--daemon` option).
 This mode eliminates Textual's TUI and creates a log file for messages while also displaying them in the console.
 Overall, daemon mode is significantly lighter weight on system resources compared to running Dolphie live.

 While it may not be obvious, the primary purpose of this mode is to always be recording data to a replay file so it can be replayed whenever needed.
 You have flexibility in how you run Dolphie in the background; personally, I prefer using `systemctl`, but alternatives like `nohup` or `tmux` can be viable options.